Ontotheology: Kant

-The term "ontotheology" was coined by Immanuel Kant in direct conjunction with the term cosmotheology, "in order to distinguish between two competing types of 'transcendental theology'."
-The word's origin is often, mistakenly perhaps, associated with Heidegger who used the term quite frequently.
+The term "ontotheology" was coined by Immanuel Kant in contradistinction to the term cosmotheology, "in order to distinguish between two competing types of 'transcendental theology'."
+The word's origin is often mistakenly attributed to Heidegger, who used it frequently.

 At the broadest level Kant had distinguished two general types of theology: that which comes from reason and that of revelation.
 Within the category of reasoned theology he distinguished two further types, "natural theology" and "transcendental theology".
 Within natural theology, Kant differentiated between "physico-theology" and an ethical or moral theology.
 Transcendental theology or reasoned-based theology, he divided into ontotheology and cosmotheology.

 Ontotheology, according to Kant (as interpreted by Iain Thomson), "was the type of transcendental theology characteristic of Anselm of Canterbury's ontological argument which believes it can know the existence of an original being [Urwesen], through mere concepts, without the help of any experience whatsoever".
-Kant himself defined the relationship between ontotheology and cosmostheology as follows: "Transcendental theology aims either at inferring the existence of a Supreme Being from a general experience, without any closer reference to the world to which this experience belongs, and in this case it is called cosmotheology; or it endeavours to cognize the existence of such a being, through mere conceptions, without the aid of experience, and is then termed ontotheology."
+Kant himself defined the relationship between ontotheology and cosmotheology as follows: "Transcendental theology aims either at inferring the existence of a Supreme Being from a general experience, without any closer reference to the world to which this experience belongs, and in this case it is called cosmotheology; or it endeavours to cognize the existence of such a being, through mere conceptions, without the aid of experience, and is then termed ontotheology."

 Kant thus distinguishes between rationally-oriented (ontotheological) and empirically-oriented (cosmotheological) discussion.
 Consistently with Kant's definition, philosophical and theological writers sometimes use the words "ontotheology" or "ontotheological" to refer to the metaphysical or theological views characteristic of many rationalist philosophers.
 Heidegger, discussed below, later argued for a broader definition of the word ontotheology.